 How would a bimetallic currency system as favoured by both the Murabitun and Hizb ut-Tahrir function?
 A system with a two standard coins made of different metals has to cope with problems peculiar to such a system.
 The price ratio between the metals will generally fluctuate over time and given the prices of goods and services denominated in one of the standard coins, prices denominated in the other one will fluctuate as well.
 Users have more calculations to do when collecting and processing price information, which translates into higher transaction costs in the economy.
 A fixed price ratio between the two coins would require a constant price ratio between the two monetary metals on the metals market and that would be difficult to maintain.
 If the price ratio on the market for metals would deviate from the official monetary price ratio, Gresham’s Law, which says that ‘bad’ money drives out ‘good’ money from circulation, would come into operation.
 The ‘good’ money, that is the coins made from the relatively underpriced money, would be driven from ciculation by the coins made from the relatively overpriced metal, as it would be profitable to melt down the underpriced coins and sell them on the metals market.
 A given weight of coins made of the underpriced metal would fetch more coins made of the overpriced metal than a direct exchange of the coins at the official price ratio would.
 Admittedly, opinions differ on whether this really was a serious defect of the system as it functioned in the United States, France and a number of other countries in the 19th century.
 Some argue that free minting and deminting saw to it that market prices adjusted to the official price ratio.
 The coins made from the relatively overpriced metal would be the preferred one for making payments and, being legal tender, the receiving party could not refuse them.
-Market participants who needed large sums to amortise debt would find it profitable to buy the metal in question on the metals market and have them mintend.
-The demand for that metal would increase and drive the market price up (Flandreau 1996).
+Market participants who needed large sums to amortise debt would find it profitable to buy the metal in question on the metals market and have it mintend.
+The demand for that metal would increase and drive the market price up.
 This is a moot point, but even if true, the weight of one or a couple of Islamic countries adopting a bimetallistic system would certainly not be enough to have such an effect on metal price ratios.
 So they would be stuck with two price systems and strong forces would be at work to stick to one standard metal for the payment system, as the Murabitun seem to accept.

 The main economic argument for introducing a fully metallic standard, whether monometallistic or bimetallistic, is that it will function differently—and better—than a fractional reserve system, or so their proponents claim.
 Some important distinguishing characterstics are: